 Objectives should clearly state what the learners will be able to do or demonstrate as a result of their LBS training.
 Objectives should not be vague.
 Instead they should be concrete and measureable.
 In the following chart, we show an example of a vague objective for a learner on the independence goal path.
 This is followed by examples of better and more specific learning objectives.

 As you can see from the chart, once you have specific, measureable learning objectives, you can relate these to the Ontario Adult Literacy Curriculum Framework (OALCF) competencies and task groups.
-The competencies that the learner needs to work on are the sub-goals and the task groups are the plan items you use to populate the LBS Learner Plan for the EOIS-CaMS system.
+The competencies that the learner needs to work on are the sub-goals and the task groups and level indicators are the plan items you use to populate the LBS Learner Plan for the EOIS-CaMS system.

 The templates created by MTCU provide sub-goals and plan items in the language of the OALCF rather than as learning outcomes specific to the individual learner.
 Because of this, many programs have developed ways to document the distinctive outcomes for each learner.
 These may be simple statements such as those in the following forms or more detailed Learner Plan add-ons.